JeffersonLab/clara-docs/docs/guides/intro.md

 layout: doc_guide
 title: Background and Motivation
 ---
+Some of the contemporary scientific problems require multidisciplinary and/or trans-disciplinary approach to achieve satisfactory answers.
+Traditional intra-disciplinary research had evolved in quasi-isolation, providing scientists theoretical canons, methodologies and frameworks unique for a specific field of study.
+Increasing importance of issues concerning the linked nature of the physical world coupled with a growing understanding of system complexity leave traditional scientific disciplines often struggling.
+Even within the same discipline different research groups have difficulties linking together different studies.
+Unification of software tools, algorithms and computational strategies across multiple disciplines is unimaginable, yet common; machine interpretable data description is quite feasible.
+So, if we can imagine a software application, build as network of “black box” independent processes that exchange data only, the design a software application for an inter-disciplinary study suddenly becomes a reality.

 The principal goal of CLARA is to provide a computing environment for efficient Big Data processing.
 Under the data processing efficiency we assume two basic concepts: